-In October 2013, I had the opportunity to yet again attend the Travel Blogger Exchange (TBEX), an international conference for writers, bloggers, photographers, tourism boards, PR people and people in the travel business.
+Recently, I had the opportunity to yet again attend the Travel Blogger Exchange (TBEX), an international conference for writers, bloggers, photographers, tourism boards, PR people and people in the travel business.
 I cannot tell you how much I enjoyed it.
-Finally, I find people who think like I do, travel like I do and have the passion for travel that I have.
+Finally, I find people who think like I do, travel like I do, and have the passion for travel that I have.

 To set the mood of arrival, I would love for you to listen and watch this video of the grand opening party of TBEX.
-The countries tourism boards that support TBEX literally lay out the red carpet for us and I for one enjoy the heck out of it!
+The country tourism boards that support TBEX literally lay out the red carpet for us and I for one, enjoy the heck out of it!

 "A country without a language is a country without a soul.”
 "Tír gan teanga, tír gan anam" ― Pádraig Pearse

 In fact, very few people speak Gaelic even though it is mandatory for 13 years in the life of an Irish student.
 The problem is that the language isn’t taught as a living language, more like long poetry, similar to Latin.
 However, the Irish people are trying to bring back the language to the people.

 There is an Irish language school, Coláisete Lurgan right outside of Galway where the students can only enroll in a course if they refrain from speaking English for the duration of the course!
 I think this is totally cool, although hard to do!
 Apparently singing to the lyrics of a popular song is a very effective way to improve your Gaelic.

 So Lig mé saor ón suan 'tá orm.

 "So free me from this slumber of mine."